urgdog/urg.systems/thonks/homelab.md

 > "I am dumber than pond scum."

-This is what makes soft, failure-afraid goblins into tough shamans that can stare down the uncertainty beast.
-You've broken worse, and fixed worse, and figured out that you know how to figure it out.
+This is what makes soft, failure-fearing goblins into tough shamans that can stare down the uncertainty beast and laugh.
+You've broken worse, and fixed worse.
+Most importantly:

+> you've figured out that you know how to figure it out.

 It doesn't need to be expensive.
 Oh- and when it's time: yes, you do need the rack with wheels.

 <div class="field-box" style="white-space:pre-line">
 You don't need a certification, you don't need a degree, you don't need to "be smart".

-Stubbornness and watch the patterns.
+Just be stubborn and keep trying.
+Watch the patterns.

 It's ok to not know.
 It's ok to wonder and not know.
+It's not ok to not try.

 You'll figure it out- or if you don't, you know what it isn't, and that's just as good.

-Just get up and do something.
+"Get up and do something."

 </div>